EleniNtz13/Newton-s-method/README.md

 ## Interpretation of $\delta$ 🤔

-The appropriate definition of the above type
+The appropriate definition of the above type is as:

 $$
 \mathbf{x}_{n+1} = \mathbf{x}_n - \delta